KriVaTri/EVCM/README.md

 5. Enter two threshold bands:
    - ECO ON (used when the ECO switch is ON)
    - ECO OFF (used when the ECO switch is OFF)
-6. (Optional) Set an SoC limit or a planner time window
+6. Set an SoC limit or a planner time window (optional)
 7. Save—entities (switches & number inputs) appear

 Turn the `Start/Stop` switch ON to let it work.